skuqre/nikke-font-generator/src/pages/usage.md

 - Reddit ([`u/ANISNO1`](https://reddit.com/u/ANISNO1))
 - Discord (send a message request to `@skuqre`)

-I'll attempt to address your concerns to the best of my ability.<br>
+I'll attempt to address your concerns to the best of my ability.

-**I will only entertain concerns about this site alone.**
+**I will only entertain concerns about this site and [Anisa](https://skqure.github.io/anisa).**<br>
+This applies to other NIKKE-related sites I've created as well.

 <br>